Tinkerforge/doc/en/source/Hardware/Bricklets/Barometer_V2.rst

 to perform sensor fusion with the sensor data of an :ref:`IMU Brick 2.0 <imu_v2_brick>` (see `Youtube video <https://www.youtube.com/watch?v=TaqtzG7lyp0>`__).

-The Barometer Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------